aklump/check-pages/includes/handlers/cypress/README.md

 Set up _Check Pages_ to be the canonical configuration for both _Check Pages_ and _Cypress_.

 1. Use JSON for _Check Pages_ configuration since Cypress doesn't support YAML.
-3. Create this file, e.g. _check_pages/config/dev.json_.
+1. Create the canonical config file, e.g. _check_pages/config/dev.json_.
-4. Create a symlink to _check_pages/config/dev.json_ as _cypress/config/check_pages.dev.json_
-5. Require the file in your _Cypress_ configuration and implement values.
-Here is an example that uses `base_url`:
+1. Require that file in your _Cypress_ configuration and implement its values.
+Here is an example showing `base_url`:

      ```javascript
      const { defineConfig } = require('cypress');
-     const checkPages = require('./check_pages.dev.json');
+     const checkPages = require('../../tests_check_pages/config/dev.json');

      module.exports = defineConfig({
        e2e: {